 It is important to remember that every year thousands of participants take part in our events and what might seem like an exceptional situation to a participant is played out weekly in the office.
 These situations are not exceptional when you look at the statistics of the many thousands of participants year after year.

 As Ourea Events has grown and our events have become more popular, we are now finding that some of the events sell out and that there is an official waiting list.
-Therefore, we felt that when we had a waiting list that we should offer a full refund (less any transaction fees at cost e.g. a credit card refund fee) right up to the day before an event for all our events except our expedition races, where the refund deadline is one week before.
+Therefore, we felt that when we had a waiting list that we should offer a full refund (less any transaction fees at cost e.g. a credit card refund fee and/or a non-refundable deposit) right up to the day before an event for all our events except our expedition races, where the refund deadline is one week before.
 If there is no waiting list, we do not offer a refund.

 If there is no waiting list and a participant still wishes to withdraw and recoup their entry fee, they can seek their own replacement participant.
 When a replacement has been found we will refund the original participant (less any transactions fees at cost, and an administration fee of £10), and the new participant takes their place.
 For most events, we will transfer an entry until registration closes, except for our expedition and skyrunning races, where the transfer deadline is one week before.

 For the Silva Great Lakeland 3Day™, the Cape Wrath Ultra™ and the Berghaus Dragon’s Back Race® we also allow participants to defer their entry.
 A request to defer an entry must be done approximately four weeks before an event.
 The request that often causes most problems both for us and a participant is a late request to defer an entry.
 As we explained earlier we need to balance fairness to the participant with fairness to us as the organiser.